 Minnesota public pension plan actuarial assumptions are specified in part in statute (the economic assumptions, interest/investment return, individual salary increase, and payroll growth) and are determined in part by other parties, with Commission approval (the balance of all actuarial assumptions, generally, the demographic assumptions).
 Economic assumptions are required to project the amount of benefits that will be payable.
+Demographic assumptions are required to project when benefits will be payable.
 Demographic assumptions are used to project the development of the population covered by the pension plan and hence when the benefits to be provided will be paid.
 The demographic assumptions project when a member is likely to progress between the various categories of membership (active, deferred, or retired) and how long the person stays in each category.
 The types of economic assumptions used to measure obligations under a defined benefit pension plan include the following:

+(i) inflation;

-- (i) inflation; - (ii) investment return (sometimes referred to as the valuation interest rate); - (iii) compensation progression schedule; and - (iv) other economic factors (e.g., Social Security, cost-of-living adjustments, growth of individual account balances, and variable conversion factors).
+- (ii) investment return (sometimes referred to as the valuation interest rate); - (iii) compensation progression schedule; and - (iv) other economic factors (e.g., Social Security, cost-of-living adjustments, growth of individual account balances, and variable conversion factors).